wordofwarning/wordofwarning.org/current/2015-haphazard/index.md

 Venue Tel: 0161 232 6089

 ####More
-[Haphazard 2013](/archive/2013-spring/haphazard) filled Z-arts to the brim — moving musical sculptures; a bouncy, squeaky, ping-pong dance; an underground labyrinth, *but only for the brave!* — why not join us to see what 2015 will conjure?
+[Haphazard 2013](/archive/2013-spring/haphazard) filled Z-arts to the brim — moving musical sculptures; a bouncy, squeaky, ping-pong dance; an underground labyrinth (only for the brave!) — why not join us to see what 2015 will conjure?

 Haphazard 2015's schedule will be listed here in mid-February, featuring (*tbc*):
 Leo Burtin | Liz Clarke | Josh Coates | Robert Foster | Peter Jacobs | Levantes Dance Theatre | Juliann O'Malley | Rachel Ramchurn | Ultra Violets